Clarifying questions

 For audience and depth, which style should I optimize for? with options such as Executive first call, Business + technical buyers, and Technical deep dive.

-When clarifying questions appear, Assistant shows a small set of suggested responses so you can answer quickly.
+When clarifying questions appear, Glean shows a small set of suggested responses so you can answer quickly.
 You can choose one of the suggested options or type your own response in the free-form text box.

 Why clarifying questions help

 - Better results on the first try.
-When Assistant generates a document, presentation, or analysis with the wrong framing, each revision can take minutes.
+When Glean generates a document, presentation, or analysis with the wrong framing, each revision can take minutes.
 Clarifying questions resolve ambiguity upfront so the first output is closer to what you need.

 - Less wasted work.
 A quick chat answer that misses the mark takes seconds to fix with a follow-up.
 A presentation or report that takes minutes to generate with wrong assumptions wastes significantly more time and effort.
 Clarifying questions prevent that.